-Compared to previous generations, does the following:
+Compared to previous generations, the following has been added:

 - Adds the HF (Half Float) type and a corresponding HF execution data type and execution path. - Adds flags to indicate IEEE floating-point exceptions and to enable or disable exception reporting to those flags. - Adds the Single Precision Denorm Mode bit in Control Register 0.
 It can be enabled to allow calculations using the F (Float) type in IEEE floating-point mode to support denormals and gradual underflow.